Electropermanent magnet: Project Ara

 The project was suspended on 2 September 2016.
 Bob O’Donnell of TECHnalysis Research said, “This was a science experiment that failed, and they are moving on.”

 Drone package delivery system

-Gripping systems for drones have been developed using electro permanent magnets. for drones have been starting to use EPM for their configuration.
-Nicadrone is an startup company that is creating module circuits to integrate to commercial available drones for pickup and delivery of packages remotely.
+Gripping systems for drones have been developed using electropermanent magnets.
+Nicadrone's OpenGrab EPM v3 was the first of such systems but it is now obsolete.
+Zubax Robotics, an R&D company, developed the FluxGrip EPM as the next generation payload attachment module.